Sofradex Ear/Eye Drops, Solution contains three medicines called Framycetin sulphate, Gramicidin and Dexamethasone sodium metasulphobenzoate.

 - Wash your hands before using the drops.

-- It is important to follow the instructions given by your doctor.
-If using the drops for the eye, the usual dose is one or two drops into the affected eye(s) up to six times a day.
+- If using the drops for the eye, the usual dose is one or two drops into the affected eye(s) up to six times a day.
 For use in the ears, the usual dose is two or three drops into the affected ear(s) three to four times a day.

 - You should not use these drops for longer than seven days unless advised to by your doctor.
 Consult your doctor if after seven days of treatment with this medicine there is little or no improvement in your symptoms, or your sympoms get worse despite treatment.